-\begin{definition} We call a subset $\Pi$ of maps from a finite dimensional simplicial complex to $\mathcal{Z}_n(M^{n+1}, \mathbb{Z}_2)$ a \textbf{(continuous) $m$-parameter homotopy family} if \begin{itemize} \item for any $\Phi \in \Pi$, $X = \mathrm{dmn}(\Phi)$ is a cubical subcomplex of $I^m$ and $\Phi$ has no mass concentration. \item $\Phi': X \rightarrow \mathcal{Z}_n(M^{n+1}, \mathbb{Z}_2)$ homotopic to $\Phi \in \Pi$ is also inside $\Pi$ provided that $\Phi'$ has no mass concentration. \end{itemize} \end{definition} \begin{remark} In Pitts' original proof\cite{pitts_existence_1981}, he considered the discrete sweepouts in $[I^m, \mathcal{Z}_n(M; \mathbf{M}; \mathbb{Z}_2)]^\#$.
+\begin{remark} In Pitts' original proof \cite{pitts_existence_1981}, he considered discrete sweepouts in $[I^m, \mathcal{Z}_n(M; \mathbf{M}; \mathbb{Z}_2)]^\#$.
 Fortunately, due to the remarkable interpolation results by F.C.
-Marques and A. Neves(\cite{marques_min-max_2014}, Section 13 and 14), the discrete settings and the continuous settings are interchangeable in some sense.
-Thus, the $m$-parameter homotopy family define here will preserve most properties that the discrete homotopy family has. \end{remark}
+Marques and A. Neves (\cite{marques_min-max_2014}, Section 13 and 14), the discrete settings and the continuous settings are interchangeable in some sense.
+Thus, the $m$-parameter homotopy family defined here will preserve most of the properties that the discrete homotopy families have. \end{remark}

-Similar to $p$-width and the min-max sequence for $p$-width, we can also define a min-max invariant for the $m$-parameter homotopy family $\Pi$
+Similar to $p$-width and the min-max sequence for $p$-width, we can also define a min-max invariant for the $m$-parameter homotopy family $\Pi$,

-and a min-max sequence $S = \set{\Phi_i}\subset \Pi$
+and a min-max sequence $S = \set{\Phi_i}\subset \Pi$,

 Now the critical set of $S$ is